XAdanM/XAdamM.github.io/content/posts/avatar.md

 Lalani: Billiam, you should call your parents and let them know you're OK.
 I already called mine.

-Billiam: Why me?
+Billiam: (fed up) Why me?
 Can't Bella do it?

 Bella: You're four years older than me.
 Therefore, you're entitled to do the call.